 How much will it cost?

 You can find the price of a passport or ID card in the overview of consular fees in Sweden.

 The Ministry of Foreign Affairs will first determine if you are a Dutch national.
 If so, you are entitled to a passport or ID card.

 Your passport or ID card will be ready in about 4 weeks.
 You may be asked to provide additional documents to help us assess your application.
 In that case, the decision period will be extended.

 What if I need my passport or ID card in the meantime?

 If you need your current passport or ID card while your application is being processed, you can hand it in later, when you come to collect your new one.

 When you apply for a travel document, you will receive a track & trace code.
 This allows you to track the status of your application online.
 You will be informed by email when your document is ready.

 Collect your document

-You can collect your document from the embassy in Stockholm between 9.00 and 12.00 Monday to Friday.
-You do not need to make an appointment.
-First check which days our offices are closed.
+You can collect your document from the embassy in Stockholm.
+This is currently only possible on Mondays and Wednesdays between 9.00 and 9.30.
+It is not necessary to make an appointment.
+Please check for holidays, when the embassy is closed.